godot-rust/book/src/register/signals.md

 ### Generated code

-As soon as you register at least one signal, godot-rust will implement the [`WithSignals`][api-withsignals] trait for your class.
+As soon as you register at least one signal, godot-rust will implement the [`WithUserSignals`][api-withusersignals] trait for your class.
 This provides the `signals()` method, which can now be accessed inside class methods.

 `signals()` returns a _signal collection_, i.e. a struct which exposes all signals as named methods: